bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/silent-payments-output-descriptors.md

 [Audience]: 00:23:14

-Yes.
-Do you have a backup PD?
+Do you have a backup path?
-So you can use backup for the scan and PD?
+So you can use one backup for both the scan and spend keys?

 niftynei: 00:23:27